-Property Description Data Re- De- Name Type quired l fault es_urls the ES cluster urls []string yes ca_cert_path - string no ES CONTRACTOR OF THE CONTRACTO cert_path path to a PEM encoded certificate file when TLS is activated for ES string no key_path path to a PEM encoded private key file when TLS is activated for ES string no indexes used by yorc can be prefixed string no yorc es_query_per iwhen querying logs and event, we wait this timeout before each request du- no 4s when it returns nothing (until something is returned or the waitTimeout ra- is reached) tion es_refresh_w aused to wait for more than refresh_interval (1s) (until something is re- du- no 2s turned or the waitTimeout is is reached) ra- tion es_force_ref rwhen querying ES, force refresh index before when waiting for refresh. bool no false max_bulk_siz ethe maximum size (in kB) of bulk request sent when while migrating int64 no 4000 data max_bulk_cou nmaximum size (in term of number of documents) when of bulk request int64 no 1000 sent while migrating data cluster_id used to distinguish logs & events in the indexes if different yorc cluster string no are writing in the same elastic cluster.
-If not set, the consul.datacenter will be used. tto print ES requests (for debug only) bool no false trace_events to trace events & logs when sent (for debug only) bool no false initial_shar distumber of shards used to initialize indices int64 no initial_repl incresber of replicas used to initialize indices int64 no
+Property Description Data Re- De- Name Type quire fault es_urls the ES cluster urls []string g yes ca_cert_path path to the PEM encoded CA's certificate file when TLS is activated for ES string no cert_path path to a PEM encoded certificate file when TLS is activated for ES string no key_path path to a PEM encoded private key file when TLS is activated for ES string no index_prefix indexes used by yorc can be prefixed string no yorc es_query_per iwhen querying logs and event, we wait this timeout before each request du- no 4s when it returns nothing (until something is returned or the waitTimeout ra- is reached) tion es_refresh_w rauised to weath for more than refresh_interval (1s) (until something is re- du- no 2s turned or the waitTimeout is is reached) ra- tion es_force_ref rwhen querying ES, force refresh index before when waiting for refresh. bool no false max_bulk_siz ethe maximum size (in kB) of bulk request sent when while migrating data int64 no 4000 max_bulk_cou nmaximum size (in term of number of documents) when of bulk request sent while migrating data int64 no 1000 cluster_id used to distinguish logs & events in the indexes if different yorc cluster are writing in the same elastic cluster.
+If not set, the consul.datacenter will be used. string no trace_reques tto print ES requests (for debug only) bool no false trace_events to trace events & logs when sent (for debug only) bool no false